Samoa rugby player denies assault

 Wales player Tom Williams was left with broken facial bones after an incident in the tunnel following the team's win over Samoa on 22 July.

-Mr Langkilde must remain in the US until his trial on 15 August.
+Mr Langkilde must remain in the US and is next due in court on 15 August.

 Two other Welsh players suffered facial injuries in the aftermath of the match.